ShuhuaGao/WPF-Examples/AngelSix/TreeViewMVVM/readme.md

 + No Command.
 + Code simplified.
 E.g., all file info related operations are implemented with the more convenient `DirectoryInfo` class.

+## Notes about `TreeViewItem.IsExpanded`
+1. It is a dependency property.
+2. Even if an item has no expander shown (whose children collection is empty at that time), double click the item can still caused the change its property `IsExpanded` and raise the event `Expanded` or `collapsed`.
+That is why the file type is excluded in `SpawnChildren`.

 ## `HierarchicalDataTemplate`
 This data template is especially useful to *recursive* `HeaderedItemsControl`, such as TreeViewItem or MenuItem.
 Its main part is just like a normal `HeaderTemplate`.
 However, it has a property `ItemsSource` (an analogy to `ItemsControl.Items`) that species the source for the next-level controls.